-When she’s not writing, Anna spends her time teaching, reading, and challenging unicorns to games of hopscotch.
-She is the author of My Very UnFairy Tale Life and its sequel, My Epic Fairy Tale Fail, both published by Sourcebooks Jabberwocky.
-The third book in the trilogy, My Sort Of Fairy Tale Ending, will be out in November 2013.
-Look for Anna’s next tween series, The Dirt Diaries, in 2014, and her first picture book, Dogosaurus Rex, forthcoming from Henry Holt.
+When she’s not writing, Anna spends her time reading, daydreaming, and challenging unicorns to games of hopscotch.
+She is the author of My Very UnFairy Tale Life and its sequels, My Epic Fairy Tale Fail and My Sort Of Fairy Tale Ending, all published by Sourcebooks Jabberwocky.
+Look for the first book in Anna’s next tween series, The Dirt Diary, in January 2014, and stay tuned for her picture books, Power Down, Little Robot and Dogosaurus Rex, both forthcoming from Henry Holt.

 Born in Warsaw, Poland and raised in Westborough, Massachusetts, I grew up loving stories in both Polish and English.
 I spent many hours of my childhood churning out terrible poems and books (in English) on an ancient, Polish typewriter.
 I dreamt of being a writer, a teacher, an actress, and a ballerina.